You are here

 ELIGIBILITY CRITERIA

 • Must be a current UBC faculty or staff to apply.
-UBC student-led projects require a staff or faculty sponsor.
+Student-led projects not affiliated with a student society require a staff or faculty sponsor.

-• Initiatives must have a clear linkage to UBC's Wellbeing Strategic Framework.
+• Initiatives must have a clear linkage to UBC's Wellbeing Strategic Framework in line with our commitment to the Okanagan Charter.

-• Funding may not be used retroactively, or exclusively for the purchase of equipment.
+• Funding may not be used retroactively, or exclusively for the purchase of equipment or for academic research that would be carried out in the normal course of work or study.

 • Recipient must agree to report back on project outcomes and how the funds were used.

-• Projects must take place and funds be used by March 31, 2025.
+• Projects must take place and funds be used by March 31, 2026.
+Projects running until the end of semester can request an extension to the end of April.

 SELECTION CRITERIA